 For legal reasons, there is absolutely no drinking on stage.
 You must be “on break” and completely off stage in order to consume an alcoholic beverage.
-Failure to adhere to this can lead to a fine to both the establishment and you the musician…it’s a state law not our law.
+Failure to adhere to this can lead to a fine to both the establishment and you the musician…it’s a state law not our law, but we enforce it.

 Blue has a 12 channel Maci Board 1604fx with effects for a PA system, two speakers, two monitors, 3 mic stands, 3 mics, XLR and 1/4″ cables.
 We do encourage musicians to bring their own mic stands, cables and mics whenever possible.
 When bringing in equipment for your show, please be mindful that Blue is a small room, small stage and it doesn’t take much to adequately amplify your show.
 We ask that musicians try to use such things as smaller amplifiers, smaller drum kits, brushes, etc.

 Appropriate volume is very important.
 If the performance is too loud for the room, this can create an uncomfortable live music experience.
 Ideally, the volume should take into account such factors as the number of people in the room, the style of music and the room itself.
 If the performance is too loud, we will ask you to turn it down.
 Doing sound checks is strongly encouraged in order to achieve the right volume.
 We want to naturally draw people in and encourage people to whisper.
 If you’re cranking the sound it just leads to people trying to shout to communicate and others complaining about the volume.
 If the volume is adequate people will listen (and if patrons are too loud we do ask them to kindly be respectful and whisper…so no need to crank it up).